datagrok-ai/public/help/datagrok/solutions/domains/domains.md

 * Domain-specific calculation and data processing functions
 * Custom applications built on top of Datagrok platform

-Out of the box Datagrok has extensive supports of chemoinformatics and bioinformatics domains.
+Out of the box Datagrok has extensive supports of cheminformatics and bioinformatics domains.

-For example, for chemoinformatics you can view rendered chemical structures for SMILES/SFD right in the spreadsheets, filter and find molecules by substructure, use specialized sketchers to edit chemical structures,
+For example, for cheminformatics you can view rendered chemical structures for SMILES/SFD right in the spreadsheets, filter and find molecules by substructure, use specialized sketchers to edit chemical structures,